GoekeLab/xpore/docs/source/outputtable.rst

-sigma2_unmod                                inferred sigma^2 of the unmodified RNAs distribution sigma2_mod                                  inferred sigma^2 of the modified RNAs distribution conf_mu_unmod                               confidence level of mu_unmod compared to the unmodified reference signal conf_mu_mod                                 confidence level of mu_unmod compared to the unmodified reference signal mod_assignment                              lower if mu_mod < mu_unmod and higher if mu_mod > mu_unmod
+sigma2_unmod                                inferred sigma^2 of the unmodified RNAs distribution sigma2_mod                                  inferred sigma^2 of the modified RNAs distribution conf_mu_unmod                               confidence level of mu_unmod compared to the unmodified reference signal conf_mu_mod                                 confidence level of mu_mod compared to the unmodified reference signal mod_assignment                              lower if mu_mod < mu_unmod and higher if mu_mod > mu_unmod
 ==========================================  ========================================================================================================================================